 Leadership vs. management: What’s the difference?

-In business, there are certain buzz words you hear regularly.
+In business, there are certain buzzwords you hear regularly.
 Leadership and management are two of those words.
 While you hear and likely use them often, do you know the difference between the two?
-To be successful in business, you need both influential leaders and strong managers.
-But, knowing how the roles and responsibilities differ can significantly impact how your company operates and achieves its goals.
+To succeed in business, you need influential leaders and strong managers.
+However, knowing how the roles and responsibilities differ can significantly impact how your company operates and achieves its goals.

-Here is a breakdown of the definition of both leadership and management, along with the differences between leadership vs. management.
+Here is a breakdown of the definitions of leadership and management and their differences.

 What is leadership?